 Early in our school lives, we need to decide what specialty we want to choose and which path to follow.
 We’re always pushed to have a plan, and most of us start seriously thinking about what we want to be already at the young age of a teenager.

-If you’re like me and you never really had an idea what you want to do in life, you start feeling really bad and really stressed.
+If you’re like me and you never really had an idea what you want to do in life, you start feeling bad and stressed.
 All these people around me already knew what they wanted to become in life.
 And me, nothing.

 I opted for languages because that’s what I was good at.
-I chose translation studies because the only other option would have been to become a teacher and I had already ruled that out.
+I chose translation studies because the only other option would have been to become a teacher, and I had already ruled that out.

-So step number one to your successful career is: Don’t panic, just follow your interests and do what you’re good at.
+So step number one to your successful career is: Don’t panic, follow your interests and do what you’re good at.

 As I approached my diploma, people kept asking me: what do you want to do after your studies?
 Do you want to be an interpreter?
 Do you want to be a translator?
 Don’t you think you should also study something else?